Fire Emblem Heroes: Revenue

 Commentators have noted that despite having an install base smaller than Super Mario Run, Fire Emblem Heroes is more financially lucrative for Nintendo.
-The Verge noted this was due both to being a "superior game" to Super Mario Run as well as Heroes targeting a somewhat older audience willing and capable of paying microtransactions for more content.
+The Verge noted this was due both to being a "superior game" to Super Mario Run, and Tatsumi Kimishima, in a Siliconera article, said that Heroes targets a somewhat older audience willing and capable of paying microtransactions for more content.
+Game Developer stated that the game's unique quirks in regards to its gacha system make bigger spending in one go more lucrative for obtaining more characters, which encourages spending and was a big success for the game.

+Accolades

 The game won the award for "Best Game of 2017" in Google Play Japan, and for "Best Mobile Game" in Destructoids Game of the Year Awards 2017, and it also won the People's Choice Award for the same category in IGNs Best of 2017 Awards.
 Polygon ranked it 20th on their list of the 50 best games of 2017.